CodeReclaimers/neat-python/docs/config_file.rst

 * *weight_max_value*
     The maximum allowed weight value.
 Weights above this value will be clamped to this value.
 * *weight_min_value*
     The minimum allowed weight value.
-Weights blow this value will be clamped to this value.
+Weights below this value will be clamped to this value.
 * *weight_mutate_power*
     The standard deviation of the zero-centered normal distribution from which a weight value mutation is drawn.
 * *weight_mutate_rate*